joejcollins/rhapsody-angel/queens/2018-rachel.md

 ## 11F (14” x 12”) + 1S
 ## 2018 Queen

-2019-05-19 Jo Turton came and took the bees, so the comb exchange took about a month, feeding them pretty much all the time.
+2019-05-19 Jo came and took the bees, so the comb exchange took about a month, feeding them pretty much all the time.

 2019-04-18 Prepared for Bailey comb exchange on to 12 x 14 size frames.
 Marked the queen yellow.